kerns/dummy/README.md

 ### TODO
 + Improve demos, finish docs.
 + Optimize performance and memory usage.
-+ Integrate a Lorum Ipsum generator, together with some intuitive syntax for specifying parameters of the text you want generated (length in chars or words, casing, etc)
++ Integrate a Lorem Ipsum generator, together with some intuitive syntax for specifying parameters of the text you want generated (length in chars or words, casing, etc)
 + Ability to call and define image crops from within CSS (i.e. ability to post image requests in the URL to dummy.php)
 + Develop an easy way to link our broadcast dumb_luck outcomes, so that one outcome could bubble-over to another.
 + Clean up the way errors and messages are formatted (i.e. abstract the HTML and style surrounding them)